Miss Wisconsin

-The Miss Wisconsin competition is the pageant, held annually in Oshkosh, that selects the representative for the U.S. state of Wisconsin in the Miss America pageant.
+The Miss Wisconsin competition is the pageant, held annually in Oshkosh, that selects the representative for the U.S. state of Wisconsin in the annual Miss America pageant.

 Wisconsin has won the Miss America crown three times (1973, 2012, and 2023).

-Grace Stanke of Wausau was crowned Miss Wisconsin 2022 on June 18, 2022.
-She represented Wisconsin and won the title of Miss America 2023 in December 2022.
-On December 26, 2022 the Miss Wisconsin Organization announced 1st runner-up Kylene Spanbauer of Fond du Lac will assume the title of Miss Wisconsin 2022.
+Montello native Mandi Jo Genord, 22, now of Beaver Dam was crowned Miss Wisconsin 2024 on June 22, 2024, in Oshkosh, Wisconsin.
+She competed in the 2025 Miss America competition on January 5, 2025 in Orlando, Florida and placed among the 11 semi-finalists.

+On September 17, 2024, the state pageant announced that the Miss Wisconsin pageant (as well as the Miss Wisconsin's Teen pageant) will be held in New Berlin, Wisconsin.
+This will mark the first time that Waukesha County will host the annual state pageants.
+Miss Wisconsin moved to Oshkosh in 1963 after four years being held in Kenosha.

+Miss Racine, Willow Ybre Newell of Racine became the first black woman to be crowned Miss Wisconsin; the first Miss Racine to win Miss Wisconsin since 1960 when Karen Marie Fahrenbach, a ballet dancer, earned the state title in Kenosha; and she is the first to be chosen and crowned as Miss Wisconsin in New Berlin after the state pageant moved to Waukesha County after sixty-two years being staged in Oshkosh, Wisconsin.

 Results summary

 The following is a visual summary of the past results of Miss Wisconsin titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.